 Huntsville might have some of the friendliest locals I’ve ever encountered.
 Whether you start a chat at a bar, invite people to sit down with you at a busy restaurant, or just smile to someone on the street, the locals are happy to chat with a solo traveler.
 I met a plethora of folks including a graphic artist, barista, a music teacher, and even a rocket scientist!
 Another female blogger and I were joking around with a meteorologist that we met and he shared his favorite weather phenomenon was “two chicks at the same time”… what a pick up line?

 There are a number of other museums and botanical gardens that I ran out of time to see, so I’ll just have to keep that for another trip to add to my list of fun things to do in Huntsville.

 I loved every minute of the travel blogger conference and the city but there’s just one thing that cracks me up.
 Huntsville seriously needs to fire its ad agency.
 Their city slogan is “I heart HSV” or #ihearthsv.
 HSV is the three digit code for the Huntsville airport.
 This slogan is found around town, on their twitter, and even on a T-shirt.
 But did you know what you get if you google “What is HSV?”
 Herpes Simples Virus!!!
 Now who wants to walk around with a T-shirt that says “I heart HSV”?

 Where to Stay

-The Embassy Suites is located right on the edge of Big Spring Park and is a great location for walking to downtown, the event center, and local museums and restaurants.
+The Embassy Suites is located right on the edge of Big Spring Park and is a great location for walking to downtown, and local museums and restaurants.
+It’s the best of the hotels near the Von Braun center.
 Book it now at booking.com.
 If not already registered at booking.com, get $25 off your first stay by registering here.